tdwg/tcs2/docs/tcs-terms.md

 **Comments**

 A nomenclatural type fixes the usage of a name to the taxonomic group that  contains the type.
 One or more Nomenclatural Types make up the typification  of a Taxon Name.
-The Nomenclatural Type class is a decomposition of the  Darwin Core `typeStatus` into its individual components.
-It is the  intention that instances of this class can be referenced from both Taxon  Name (TCS) and Preserved Specimen (Darwin Core) records.
+In Darwin Core RDF, NomenclaturalType can be used as object  with `dwciri:typeStatus`.

 ### tcs:typifiedName